top of page

-Once a lockdown was initiated in Miami Dade County, we switched focus from those in homes to those unsheltered.
-We had a street team of 20 volunteers (civilians, medical students, doctors, nurse practitioners) who went out 2 times a week with food, toiletries, masks, and tents serving 100s of unsheltered people each outing.
+Once a lockdown was initiated in Miami Dade County, the focus switched from those in homes to those unsheltered.
+Dr. Henderson led the street team of 20 volunteers (civilians, medical students, doctors, nurse practitioners) who went out 2 times a week with food, toiletries, masks, and tents serving 100s of unsheltered people each outing.
 Medical volunteers also tested 100s of individuals on the street weeks before the homeless trust started doing outreach.
 We communicated with emergency services to coordinate EMS pick-ups for those in critical care, did on the spot wound care and also connected people on the street to social services available (including housing and mental health).
 One problem identified by the unsheltered population was the lack of outreach during the pandemic due to restriction of service organizations and prioritization of their safety first.
 Unsheltered individuals also noted having to talk walk miles to have access to running water and sanitation facilities, many of whom resorted to relieving themselves on the streets close to where they were sleeping.

-While doing this, we also advocated for this population at commission meetings urging local legislators not to criminalize this population and instead focus on the public health implications based on our observations on the ground.
-We sent numerous letters with recommendations to the Homeless Trust, the City of Miami and the County about how to move forward with protecting the chronically unsheltered and treating them with the dignity they deserved.
+While doing this, we also advocated for this population at commission meetings urging local legislators not to criminalize this population and instead focus on the public health solutions based on our observations on the ground.
+We sent recommendations letters to the Homeless Trust, the City of Miami, and the County about how to move forward with protecting the chronically unsheltered and treating them with the dignity they deserved.
 Many of the recommendation we made months ago are being instituted today.